Bronx Zoo: Wild Asia Monorail

 The monorail was inaugurated in 1977 with the rest of the formerly underdeveloped Wild Asia section of the zoo.
 There are six 9-car monorails on this 1.6 mi ride, originally built by Rohr; the ride was refurbished in 2007.
-Some animals in the zoo can only be seen on this ride such as tigers, Przewalski's horses, greater one-horned rhinoceros, Asian elephants, red pandas, and a plethora of even-toed ungulates such as axis deer, barasingha, blackbuck, Bactrian deer, gaurs, brow-antlered deer, babirusas, sambar deer, nilgai, red muntjacs, Indian hog deer, Formosan sika deer, tufted deer, Himalayan tahrs, and markhors.
+Some animals in the zoo can only be seen on this ride such as tigers, Przewalski's horses, greater one-horned rhinoceroses, a 57 year old Asian elephant named Patty, red pandas, and a plethora of even-toed ungulates such as axis deer, barasingha, blackbuck, Bactrian deer, gaurs, brow-antlered deer, babirusas, sambar deer, nilgai, red muntjacs, Indian hog deer, Formosan sika deer, tufted deer, Himalayan tahrs, and markhors.

 This ride takes visitors through a 40 acre area that recreates the mud wallows and pastures, forests and riverbanks of Asia.
-Visitors will see tigers, Indian elephants, rhinos and wild horses in their natural habitats.
+Visitors will see tigers, an Asian elephant, rhinos and wild horses in their natural habitats.
 As the monorail travels along the Bronx River, visitors can see native animals including egrets, turtles, and ducks.
 The monorail is accessible for wheelchairs up to 26 inches (66 cm) wide.
 Smaller chairs are available at the monorail platform for visitors with wider wheelchairs or motorized scooters.